benmoran56/chippy/README.rst

 Chippy is not, however, an audio player.
 It simply creates the waveforms.

+API documentation is hosted at ReadTheDocs: https://chippy.readthedocs.io/

-Inspired by Zach Denton's **Wavebender** http://github.com/zacharydenton/wavebender
+Inspired by Zach Denton's **Wavebender**: http://github.com/zacharydenton/wavebender

 What's New
 ----------